M.S. IN COMMUNICATIVE DISORDERS (degree name)

 - Create an environment where students have opportunities to succeed.

-If you have questions regarding the courses to take, please contact the Department Chair at firstname.lastname@example.org or (657) 278-1002.
+If you have questions regarding the certificate program, please contact the Department Chair at firstname.lastname@example.org or (657) 278-1002.

 Current M.S.
 Student